 - A breakdown of your team/practice, listing relevant roles and experiences and specifying one project leader/ main person to contact

 - One statement (300-400 words) describing your proposal and how it responds to the theme of Power

-- Up to five images of previous projects (built or unbuilt) with captions, which you feel are most relevant to the brief
+- Up to four images of previous projects (built or unbuilt) with captions, which you feel are most relevant to the brief

 The deadline for entries is 5pm on Thursday 13 February 2020.